M-Scholli/BugWiper2_0/README.md

 - programmable cable length with the motor encoder
 - direction change of the motor at the wingtip.
 Motor turn every time the same direction for in and out.
 - slow down the motor before reaching the fuselage to reduce the force at the stop.
-- auto retighten the bug wipers if they loosen from the fuselage in flight
+- auto retight the bug wipers if they loosen from the fuselage in flight
 - ground modus to loosen the bug wiper just bit and no full cleaning process
 - WiFi Hotspot with web browser to configure the BugWiper system before flight